Last Updated on: 27th September 2023, 08:21 am

 What Does It Mean When Parrots Grind Their Beaks?

-Depending on the parrot, its grinding behavior may be gentle, so it’ll glide its beak across the perch.
+The beak grinding behavior may be gentle, so it’ll glide its beak across the perch.

 According to the Manual of Parrot Behavior, parrots use their beaks to: